companieshouse/confirmation-statement-api/README.md

 ### Endpoints

-The full path for each public endpoint that requires a transaction id begins with the app url:
+The full path for each public endpoints that requires a transaction id begins with the app url:
 `${API_URL}/transactions/{TRANSACTION_ID}/confirmation-statement`

 Method    | Path                                                                         | Description